 The largest model has 11 billion parameters and achieved state-of-the-art results on the GLUE, SuperGLUE, SQuAD, and CNN/Daily Mail benchmarks.

-The pre-trained model can be used as is without any further fine tuning for NLP/NLU tasks such as sentiment analysis, NER, POS, Question Answering, Translation, and Summarization.
+The pre-trained model can be used as is without any further fine tuning for NLP/NLU tasks such as sentiment analysis, NER, Retail POS, Question Answering, Translation, and Summarization.